Assessing Comprehension and Communication in English State to State

 AP exams are a weighted combination of the student's scores in a multiple-choice and a free-response section.
 Scores are reported on a 5 point scale (5 being the highest) and show mastery in the course.
 Scores of 3, 4, or 5 can afford students credit for a college course or enable them to skip the college course (policies vary by college).

 District Assessments are a part of Gwinnett County Public School’s Balanced Assessment Program.
 They are a mixture of both formative and summative assessments administered at the classroom level to measure student learning of the Academic, Knowledge, and Skills (AKS).
-The Pretest, Interim, and Final assessments allow students to demonstrate what they know, understand, and are able to do.
+The Interim and Final assessments allow students to demonstrate what they know, understand, and are able to do.

 The data from the assessments provide teachers, students, parents, and other stakeholders information regarding student learning.
 Students are encouraged to review their assessment results and teacher feedback to help improve their learning.
 Teachers use the data, individually and collaboratively, to help make informed decisions during planning and refining of instructional activities.
 District leaders use the data to provide instructional support to improve student achievement.